RobinSequeira/RobinSequeira/README.md

 ### Hi there 👋

+I am passionate about Data Science and Artificial Intelligence, and have a keen interest in blockchain.

 - 🔭 I’m currently working on Crypto DashBoard/Screener
 - 🌱 I’m currently learning about Blockchain, Machine Learning